indoorequal/indoorequal/README.md

     ./script/update

+To run the service in production with tiles caching:

+    docker-compose up -d postserve postserve-cache

 ## License

 All code in this repository is under the [BSD license](./LICENSE.md) and the cartography decisions encoded in the schema and SQL are licensed under [CC-BY](./LICENSE.md).